Brownster/ipod-dock/docs/developer_guide.md

 ```

 If the `python3-gpod` package is missing, run `../install.sh` to build the
-libgpod bindings from the [`john8675309/libgpod-0.8.3`](https://github.com/john8675309/libgpod-0.8.3)
+libgpod bindings from the [`gerion0/libgpod`](https://github.com/gerion0/libgpod)
 fork with Python 3 support.
-The build requires the SQLite development headers
+The build uses Meson and requires the SQLite
-(`libsqlite3-dev`) and the libxml2 development package (`libxml2-dev`).
-The
+development headers (`libsqlite3-dev`) and the libxml2 development package
-script also installs other tools like `automake`.
+(`libxml2-dev`).

 ## Running the services